We are proud to present Oogway, our advanced entry for RoboSub 2026.

 Full Electrical System

 The electrical stack is the heart of the robot.
-Its primary responsibility is twofold: power all components, and ensure all data gets to the right places.
+Its primary responsibility is twofold: powering all components and ensuring all data is routed correctly.
 This includes everything from communicating with all sensors, powering the robot computer, and even ensuring a network connection to the GUIs running on our landside computers.

 This year, we further refined our electrical system to align with the robot-agnostic architecture established on our other robot, Crush.
 These improvements ensure compatibility with our shared communication framework and modular codebase.